 Which option is best?

 That’s completely up to you.
 If you have a good tenant, this allows you to be worry free for another term.
 But you’re also tying yourself up for another period of time.
 You will not be able to increase the rent during the upcoming fixed term.
-If there is a change in your life, for instance, if you or a family member wants to move into the home, or if you sell it, you must comply with the regulations surrounding evicting your tenant, which usually means you can’t do anything until the agreed term is up.
+If there is a change in your life, for instance, if you or a family member wants to move in, or if you sell the home, you must comply with the regulations surrounding evicting your tenant, which usually means you can’t do anything until the agreed term is up.

 How can I end the tenancy agreement?